 Symptoms of gout include:

-- Gout attacks are usually very obvious and symptoms include acute joint inflammation with severe pain, swelling, heat, and redness.
+- The sudden appearance of joint inflammation with severe pain, swelling, heat, and redness.
 It can often be difficult to differentiate it from an acute infection.
 Any joint can be affected, but the big toe is by far the most common.
 The attack may last up to a week or more without treatment, then usually resolves and gets better on its own.

 - Flank or groin pain and blood in the urine (visible or only on testing) may signal a kidney stone.